 (See also the American College of Gastroenterology’s [ACG] practice guidelines on management of patients with acute lower GI bleeding, the practice guidelines on management of patients with ulcer bleeding, and the practice guidelines on diagnosis and management of small bowel bleeding.)

 Hematemesis, hematochezia, or melena should be considered an emergency.
-Admission to an intensive care unit, with consultation by both a gastroenterologist and a surgeon, is recommended for all patients with severe GI bleeding.
+Admission to an intensive care unit or other monitored setting, with consultation by both a gastroenterologist and a surgeon, is recommended for all patients with severe GI bleeding.
 General treatment is directed at maintenance of the airway and restoration of circulating volume.
 Hemostasis and other treatment depend on the cause of the bleeding.

 A major cause of morbidity and mortality in patients with active upper GI bleeding is aspiration of blood with subsequent respiratory compromise.
 To prevent these problems, endotracheal intubation should be considered in patients who have inadequate gag reflexes or are obtunded or unconscious—particularly if they will be undergoing upper endoscopy.

 Intravenous access should be obtained immediately.
 Short, large-bore (eg, 14- to 16-gauge) IV catheters in the antecubital veins are preferable to a central venous catheter unless a large (8.5 Fr) sheath is used.
 IV fluids are initiated immediately, as for any patient with hypovolemia or hemorrhagic shock (see Intravenous Fluid Resuscitation).
 Healthy adults are given normal saline IV in 500- to 1000-mL aliquots until signs of hypovolemia remit—up to a maximum of 2 L (for children, 20 mL/kg, that may be repeated once).